 A pleasant home is often a tidy home, without unnecessary ballast.
-With labels on the trays in the freezer and closets where the T-shirts are by the T-shirts.
+With labelled trays in the freezer and closets where the T-shirts are sorted with the T-shirts.
 Besides, it’s not too small, but you can’t get lost there either.
 The same is actually true of your job matrix; rather a fresh Tiny House than an unwieldy one that no one feels at home in anymore.

 the clustering of your roles, on the one hand, and their classification in terms of weight, on the other.
 We determine this weight mainly based on the complexity of the work.
 A job matrix ensures consistency and equity.
 It shows how the job of sales manager compares to the job of controller.
 Within the context of your business.

 Moreover, it forms the basis for many people topics, such as designing salary scales and other reward components.
 And it gives your employees a clear understanding of career paths and clarity on what is expected of them (and what is not) within their role.